Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Introduction

 Simulating the evolution of quantum systems~\cite{mcfadden2002quantum,motta2020determining} represents one of the most promising applications of programmable quantum processors~\cite{daley2022practical,endo2020variational}, providing practical means to explore and understand complex quantum systems that remain intractable for classical computers.
 A notable testbed for studying complex quantum evolution is the spin-boson model~\cite{leggett1987dynamics,dolgitzer2021dynamical} that describes the dynamics of a spin coupled to a bath.
 This model plays a crucial role in understanding light-matter interactions~\cite{frisk2019ultrastrong}, quantum chemistry~\cite{mcardle2020quantum}, charge transfer \cite{CukierMorillo1989}, exciton transport \cite{HuelgaPlenio2013}, macroscopic quantum tunneling in superconducting systems \cite{Han1991}, polarons \cite{weiss2012}, and the nonadiabatic dynamics of molecules~\cite{ollitrault2020nonadiabatic}.

-Recently, there has been significant progress in the development of different quantum processor platforms, including ultracold gases \cite{langen2024quantum}, trapped ions \cite{moses2023race}, superconducting qubits \cite{cao2023generation}, and photonic \cite{o2009photonic,lib2024resource}, even for the simulation of spin-boson-like systems \cite{sun2024,so2024,Tang2024}.
-The development of photonic systems has led to the introduction of on-chip quantum processors with the integration of photon generation and detection.
-These photonic chips ~\cite{wang2020integrated,wang2020integrated,zhang2021optical,zhang2023encoding} are solid state solutions, which work at room temperature, are reprogrammable, and whose realization is compatible with existing semiconductor fabrication technology.
-Importantly, they can be used for fault-tolerant computing, variational approaches, and analogue quantum simulation \cite{SlussarenkoPryde2018}.
+Recently, there has been significant progress in the development of different quantum processor platforms, including ultracold gases \cite{langen2024quantum}, trapped ions \cite{moses2023race}, superconducting qubits \cite{cao2023generation}, and photonics \cite{o2009photonic,lib2024resource}, even for the simulation of spin-boson-like systems \cite{sun2025quantum,so2024trapped,tang2024simulating}.
+The development of photonic systems has also led to on-chip quantum processors ~\cite{yin2025experimental,wang2020integrated,zhang2021optical,zhang2023encoding}, solid-state solutions which work at room temperature, are reprogrammable, and whose realization is compatible with existing semiconductor fabrication technology.
+Importantly, they can be used for fault-tolerant computing, variational approaches, and analogue quantum simulation~\cite{SlussarenkoPryde2018}.
+Integrated photonic chips naturally implement unitary evolution through spatial and temporal interference of optical modes~\cite{crespi2013anderson,harris2017quantum,sparrow2018simulating}, which allows scalable and parallel simulation of quantum Hamiltonians.
+They further offer low loss, high bandwidth, and stable control of large-scale interferometers, making them well-suited for programmable linear-optical quantum processors~\cite{harris2018linear,pelucchi2022potential,chi2023high}.
+Recent works have demonstrated programmable photonic processors with 15 to 128 modes~\cite{wang2018multidimensional,taballione202320,bao2023very,hua2025integrated,ahmed2025universal}, highlighting steady progress toward scalable linear optical platforms.
+These advances suggest that large-scale simulations on photonic chips may be viable in the near term.